darwino/darwino-documentation/UI Libraries/VIEW - View Grid Customization.md

 Note: due to some `react-data-grid` limitations, this is still a preview function.

 ## Custom column rendering
 The content of a column is generally the row content of a JSON field, converted to a string.
-But this content can be formatte using a grid column property:
+This content can be formatted using a grid column property:

     {name: "Date", key: "Date", resizable:true, formatter: DateFormatter, width:150},

-This formatter is a function that returns a piece of markup.
+This formatter is a function that returns a piece of markup to be displayed in the grid cell.
 In the example bellow, it uses `FormattedDate` from `react-intl` to format the date:

     export const DateFormatter = function(props) {
       const date = props.value;